3385 Failure to Perform Required Action | SNAP

 TANF benefits are not increased as a result of the Family CAP provision.

-Failure to perform a required action is applied to the FS AU by budgeting the TANF grant amount that the TANF AU would receive if the action had not been performed.
+Failure to perform a required action is applied to the SNAP AU by budgeting the TANF grant amount that the TANF AU would receive if the action had not been performed.

 The failure to perform a required action policy is applied to ongoing benefits.
 Initial benefits are not affected.